davidrasm/git-lab-story/story.md

 ---

 There was once a very **sad** grad student...SAD.
-SAD. :'( He didn't speak much.
+SAD. :'( They didn't speak much.
-Because he was always eating cake, and he did not want to be rude by talking with his mouth full.
+Because they was always eating cake, and they did not want to be rude by talking with their mouth full.

 And everyone disappeared, and that made them a happy grad student. :) _fin_